Author of Be Ready for Anything and Build a Better Pantry on a Budget online course

 We lived on a lonely country road, 45 minutes from the nearest police station and official “help” had we been forced to call 911 to protect ourselves.
 Can you honestly say we would have been better off if I had been unarmed?

-Biological fact: due to testosterone, in most cases, men are physically stronger than women.
+Biological fact: due to testosterone, most men are physically stronger than most women.

 Obviously, there are exceptions, but if you were going with percentages, they’d be on the side of this fact.